CRISPR gene editing: Recognition

 In 2012 and 2013, CRISPR was a runner-up in Science Magazine's Breakthrough of the Year award.
 In 2015, it was the winner of that award.
 CRISPR was named as one of MIT Technology Review's 10 breakthrough technologies in 2014 and 2016.
 In 2016, Jennifer Doudna and Emmanuelle Charpentier, along with Rudolph Barrangou, Philippe Horvath, and Feng Zhang won the Gairdner International award.
 In 2017, Doudna and Charpentier were awarded the Japan Prize in Tokyo, Japan for their revolutionary invention of CRISPR-Cas9.
 In 2016, Charpentier, Doudna, and Zhang won the Tang Prize in Biopharmaceutical Science.
-In 2020, Charpentier and Doudna were awarded the Nobel Prize in Chemistry, the first such prize for an all-female team, "for the development of a method for genome editing."
+In 2020, Charpentier and Doudna were awarded the Nobel Prize in Chemistry, "for the development of a method for genome editing."